PISTON (transport group): Activism

 PISTON participating in a protest against the Public Utility Vehicle Modernization Program.
 March 6, 2023.

 In 2013, PISTON launched a campaign directed to the Philippines' main petroleum companies, Petron, Shell, and Chevron to condemn against an oil price hike.
 They have also urged the abolishment of the Oil Deregulation Law in 2015.

 They have also opposed the mandatory phaseout of old vehicles under the Public Utility Vehicle Modernization Program.
 They had participated in strikes in protest of the program in 2015, 2017 to 2019 and 2023.
-In 2024, Manibela joined PISTON in the Labour Day protest against the government’s Jeepney modernization program.
+In 2024, Manibela joined PISTON in the Labour Day protest against the government’s jeepney modernization program.

+On September 18, 2025, amid the flood control projects scandal in the Philippines, PISTON staged a nationwide strike to protest growing government corruption, explaining how floods result in a loss of livelihood and additional expenses for jeepney drivers and their families.

 Legal issue

-On April 19, 2024, the demurrer to evidence filed by Piston officer Ruben Baylon Severino Ramos, Wilson Ramilla, Ramon Paloma, Elmer Cordero, and Arsenio Ymas - “Piston 6” was granted by Caloocan City Metropolitan Trial Court Branch 83 Presiding Judge Marlo Bermejo Campanilla.
-The acquittal of the 6 stemmed from their arrest for conducting a peaceful protest near Monumento Circle in Caloocan on June 2, 2020 during COVID-19 community quarantines in the Philippines.
+On April 19, 2024, the demurrer to evidence filed by Piston officer Ruben Baylon Severino Ramos, Wilson Ramilla, Ramon Paloma, Elmer Cordero, and Arsenio Ymas - "Piston 6" was granted by Caloocan City Metropolitan Trial Court Branch 83 Presiding Judge Marlo Bermejo Campanilla.
+The acquittal of the 6 stemmed from their arrest for conducting a peaceful protest near Monumento Circle in Caloocan on June 2, 2020, during COVID-19 community quarantines in the Philippines.
 They were charged with simple "Resistance or Disobedience" under Article 151 of the Revised Penal Code.

-On May 14, 2024, the Supreme Court of the Philippines, instead of issuing a TRO, required the defendants Department of Transportation and the Land Transportation Franchising and Regulatory Board to Answer within 10 days, the April 29 temporary restraining order-supplemental petition of PISTON.
-On the Public Utility Vehicle Modernization Program, the Court further required submission of status updates on consolidating PUV franchises on a per-route basis, on the Local Public Transport Route Plan per locality and the Route Rationalization Plan, and the hearings before the House of Representatives, said SC Court Spokesperson Attorney Camille Sue Mae L. Ting.
+On May 14, 2024, the Supreme Court of the Philippines, instead of issuing a TRO, required the defendants Department of Transportation and the Land Transportation Franchising and Regulatory Board to answer within 10 days, the April 29 temporary restraining order-supplemental petition of PISTON.
+On the Public Utility Vehicle Modernization Program, the Court further required submission of status updates on consolidating PUV franchises on a per-route basis, on the Local Public Transport Route Plan per locality and the Route Rationalization Plan, and the hearings before the House of Representatives, said Supreme Court spokesperson Attorney Camille Sue Mae L. Ting.